ansible/community-docs/execution_environments/execution_environments_overview.rst

 Each user works with a limited set of services and wants to use only ``ansible-core`` and a corresponding set of Ansible collections automating those services.

-Each user is not interested in having someone else's content the users don't need including dependencies which can potentially brake their pipelines.
+Each user is not interested in having someone else's content the users do not need including dependencies which can potentially brake their pipelines.
 They might also want to preserve their installation clean from unnecessary packages and files belonging their colleagues.